 Fashion Pulpit is a fashion space that values the two most important S’s in fashion – Style and Sustainability.
 Through this platform, we wish to gradually change the consumption behavior of everyone.
 We want you to see that before buying you should consider swapping first.
 We’ve made it easy so everyone can take part regardless of which spectrum they are from – a fashionista or environmentalist.

 Yes, this varies.
 Like we organize talks to discuss different topics that relates to the industry.
 We invite experts to share their knowledge and experiences to hopefully encourage entrepreneurs and consumers to adopt those practices.
 We also do documentary screenings to spread awareness.
 And conduct various workshops to teach attendees necessary skills to help prolong the lifespan of our clothes.

 Trends which make you optimistic on the adaptation of sustainable fashion

-There many trends that are coming out to offer solutions on how we can make fashion a better functioning industry that no longer harms the planet and the people who makes our clothes.
+There are many trends that are coming out to offer solutions on how we can make fashion a better functioning industry that no longer harms the planet and the people who makes our clothes.
 We have interesting invention of new textiles from fruits, mushrooms and bacteria.
 We have new ways of designing to lessen pre-consumer textile wastes and innovative ideas to maximize the clothes that have been produced already.
-So, with all of these going ons, it makes me a lot more optimistic that we can make fashion a force for good again.
-Fashion is such a powerful industry and if we use this power right, hopefully in the future there will be no distinction between fashion and sustainable fashion.
+So, with all of these going on, it makes me a lot more optimistic that we can make fashion a force for good again.
+Fashion is such a powerful industry.
+If we use this power right, hopefully in the future there will be no distinction between fashion and sustainable fashion.
 Instead, only FASHION that cares and is responsible will exist.